stevenrskelton/stevenrskelton.github.io/_posts/2023-10-31-zio-migration.md

 Quill doesn't require ZIO, it supports 4 installs:

 - with ZIO,
-- with Cats/Monix (these are similiar to ZIO),
+- with Cats/Monix (these are similar to ZIO),
 - blocking JDBC without ZIO,
 - async JDBC without ZIO (legacy).